andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 ![](images/east_mount_falcon_rf_part_dep.png)

 # Results/Conclusions
+- A random forest model predicts hourly parking lot capacity with R^2 of 0.64 and RMSE of 17.2 .
 - Weather is really important!
 - Need more data: Observe all seasons and weather conditions, as well as be able to isolate Covid-19 effects.

 # If I had more time...
 - Look at different parks
-- Also predict # visitors, probability of lot being full, or waiting times.
 - More features (snow storms, holidays, etc.)
 - Weather observed vs. forecasted?
 - Weather variability by location
+- Also predict # visitors, probability of lot being full, or waiting times.

+# Credits/Acknowledgments
+* Thanks to Hunter Berge and Connor McCormick at [Lot Spot](https://lotspot.co/) for sharing their data.
+* Thanks to the Galvanize instructional team (Frank, Kayla, Mike) and capstone group for feedback and support.